 Indonesian employment law does not distinguish between blue- and white-collar workers.
-The only distinction it makes between employees relates to the duration of their employment agreement - ie, whether it is permanent or for a fixed term.
+The only distinction it makes between employees relates to the type of employment agreement (ie, whether it is permanent or fixed-term).
+The two types of employment agreements differ in various aspects, including the employee's rights and entitlements, the possibility of probation, the duration of employment and entitlements that accrue upon termination.